eduardo-marcolino/acf-fields-in-custom-table/readme.txt

 *	First version of the plugin released

 == Upgrade Notice ==

+= 0.5 =
+Plugin tested on Wordpress 5.7, documentation improvement and more control over table prefix and table name.

 = 0.4 =
 Plugin tested on Wordpress 5.6 and small performance improvement.